arancaytar/aran-web/source/utilities/password.html.md

 Note: Do not focus obsessively on the difficulty of brute-forcing.
 The biggest risk to your password's security is you.
 Avoid storing it in clear text, avoid entering it on devices you do not control, avoid using similar passwords on different systems (even non-simultaneously).
-Avoid letting your device get compromised, and avoid entering your password on imitations of the true system.
+Do not let your device get compromised, and *never* let a third-party service access your account with your password.

 ## Format